isagoya/astro-hananiawan-m2/src/pages/md/chapt05.md

 “And what are you going to do with him?”
 It was almost an accusatory tone.

-“Well, there are some things to make contact with…”
+“Well, there are some things to make contact with...”

 “What kind of contact?”